alqatech/node-apn-http2/README.md

     teamId: "developer-team-id"
   },
   production: false,
+  pingInterval: 500000, // Change Ping time according to your environment
+                        // Apple may stop responding if Ping interval is too high
   hideExperimentalHttp2Warning: true // the http2 module in node is experimental and will log
                                      // ExperimentalWarning: The http2 module is an experimental API.
                                      // to the console unless this is set to true